Doomlazer/KQIV-TBoR/README.md

 Keep in mind this is a parody.
 There is nothing titillating about EGA nudity.
 The mod is intended to be viewed as if it was developed by a horny 13 year old boy that had the tools to mod SCI games back in the 80s.
 It's intentionally crude, often poorly executed and sometimes offensive - that is the asthetic.
 The game does not reflect my personal additudes or modern sensibilities.

-Features: See <a href="https://github.com/Doomlazer/KQIV-TBoR/wiki">the wiki</a> for all changes/additions.
+Features: See <a href="https://github.com/Doomlazer/KQIV-TBoR/wiki">the wiki</a> for all changes/additions and walkthrough.

 Content advisory: Adult situations, drug references, suicide and nudity.